Official Rules for Tucson Classics Car Show Raffle

 ARBITRATION: In the event of any dispute, claim, or controversy arising between the purchaser of a raffle ticket and the RCTF or the Rotary Club of Tucson relating to the raffle, it shall be resolved by final, binding arbitration in Tucson, Arizona, pursuant to the Revised Uniform Arizona Arbitration Act, ARS 12-3001, et seq.

-FORCE MAJEURE: Neither RCTF nor the Rotary Club of Tucson shall be liable for any delay or failure of conducting the Raffle by reason of any act of God, acts of a common enemy, the elements, earthquake, fire, floods, riots, epidemics or other similar events or acts constituting an event of force majeure.
+FORCE MAJEURE: In the event the Tucson Classics Car Show is cancelled due to inclement weather, pandemic, or other unforeseeable circumstances, the raffle will still take place at the appointed time and prizes awarded, but no monetary refunds for ticket purchases will be given.
+Neither RCTF nor the Rotary Club of Tucson shall be liable for any delay or failure of conducting the Raffle by reason of any act of God, acts of a common enemy, the elements, earthquake, fire, floods, riots, epidemics or other similar events or acts constituting an event of force majeure.
 If, through no fault of the RCTF, a proposed prize becomes unavailable due to cessation of manufacture, or destruction, or similar problem, RCTF reserves the right to substitute a similar product that is of equal or greater value.

 GOVERNING LAW: Any case or controversy arising out of the Show or the raffle shall be governed by the laws of the State of Arizona.